raas-dev/configent/README.md

 MacOS, apt, yum, zypper, pacman and apk based Linux distros are recognized.

+Language runtimes and most command-line tools are installed by [asdf](https://asdf-vm.com/).
+Versions are defined in `~/.tool-versions`.

-⚠️: On AArch64 Linux distros, Homebrew parts are skipped (see [Issues in dependencies](https://github.com/raas-dev/configent#issues-in-dependencies)).
+⚠️: On AArch64 Linux distros, Homebrew formulae is skipped (see [Issues in dependencies](https://github.com/raas-dev/configent#issues-in-dependencies)).

 Order of installation:
-1. [Homebrew](https://brew.sh/) if it is not already in `PATH`
+1. [Homebrew](https://brew.sh/) if it's not found in `PATH`
 2. GUI apps by [Homebrew Cask](https://formulae.brew.sh/cask/) (macOS) or [Flatpak](https://flatpak.org/) (Linux distros)
-3. Zsh, tmux, tmux plugins, cloud development and infrastructure-as-code tools
+3. Zsh plugins and Zsh on macOS (on Linux distros Zsh is installed from repo)
-4. Rust, Go, Node.js, Python and .NET (`~/.tool-versions`) and default packages
+4. Rust, Go, Node.js, Python and .NET language runtimes and default packages
 5. [Terminess](https://www.programmingfonts.org/#terminus) monospace font
+6. Appsec, cloud development and infrastructure-as-code command-line tools
-6. Vim bundles, and if `brew` is present, [Neovim](https://neovim.io/)
+7. Vim bundles, and if `brew` is present, [Neovim](https://neovim.io/)
+8. Tmux plugins, and if `brew` is present, [tmux](https://github.com/tmux/tmux)

 With Homebrew on Linux, system-wide installation (i.e. `/home/linuxbrew`) is preferred but if this is not possible (no `sudo`), it is installed user's home.